Why do we blink?

 What causes excessive blinking?

-How should excessive blinking be evaluated?
+How can excessive blinking be evaluated and diagnosed?

 How is excessive blinking treated?

 If an abrasion or conjunctivitis is diagnosed, eye drops or ointment may be given.
 Glasses may be prescribed if the excessive blinking is caused by blurry vision.
+The treatment will depend on the reason for the excessive blinking.
+If the complete eye exam is normal, the family may be reassured and recommended to monitor the symptoms.

 What is a habitual tic?